groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/document-signing/sign-pdf-with-metadata/_index.md

     .Add(new PdfMetadataSignature("Total", 123.456F));              // Float value
 ```

+**Real-world context**: In a document approval workflow, you might store the approver's ID, approval timestamp, department code, and workflow stage.
+For financial documents, consider embedding transaction IDs, amounts, and processing dates.

-## Step 4: Sign the PDF with Metadata
+## Step 4: Execute the Signing Process

-Apply the metadata signatures to the PDF document and save the result:
+Now we'll sign the PDF with metadata and save the result:

 ```csharp
 // Sign the document and save to the output path